linear/linear-import/README.md

 - `URL` - URL of Pivotal Tracker story
 - `Created at` - Preserves the story creation date

+### Clubhouse CSV

+Clubhouse workspaces can be imported into a Linear team from the CSV export file.
+It only imports `chores`, `features`, and `bugs`.

+Following fields are supported:

+- `Name` - Issue title
+- `Description` - Clubhouse markdown formatted description
+- `Tasks` - Appended to the description
+- `External Tickets` - Appended to the description
+- `State` - Mapped to the most similar Linear status
+- `Tags` - Added as labels
+- `Owners` - Story owner (only the first is preserved)
+- `URL` - URL of Clubhouse story, also appended to the description
+- `Created at` - Preserves the story creation date

 ### Trello JSON

 Trello board can be imported into a Linear team from the JSON export file, which can be obtained by going into Board → Show Menu → More → Print and Export → Export as JSON.